-- (1) Subject to this section, a disclosure under this Part may be made to - (a) the Ombudsman; or - (b) if the disclosure relates to a member, officer or employee of a public body other than the Police Service, that public body, the Integrity Commission or the Ombudsman; or - (c) if the disclosure relates to a member, officer or employee of a public body that is a State Service Agency, that public body, the Integrity Commission or the Ombudsman; or - (d) the Integrity Commission. - (2) A disclosure that relates to a member of the Police Service, other than the Commissioner of Police, is to be made to the Commissioner of Police. - (3) A disclosure that relates to the Commissioner of Police is to be made to the Ombudsman. - (4) A disclosure that relates to a member of Parliament is to be made to - (a) the President of the Legislative Council, if the member is a member of the Legislative Council; or
+- (1) Subject to this section, a disclosure under this Part may be made to - (a) the Ombudsman; or - (b) if the disclosure relates to a member, officer or employee of a public body other than the Police Service, that public body, the Integrity Commission or the Ombudsman; or - (c) if the disclosure relates to a member, officer or employee of a public body that is a State Service Agency, that public body, the Integrity Commission or the Ombudsman; or - (d) the Integrity Commission. - (2) A disclosure that relates to a member of the Police Service, other than the Commissioner of Police, is to be made to the Commissioner of Police. - (3) A disclosure that relates to the Commissioner of Police is to be made to the Ombudsman. - (4) A disclosure that relates to a member of Parliament who - (a) is a member of the Legislative Council, is to be made to the President of the Legislative Council, the Ombudsman or the Integrity Commission; or

-- (b) the Speaker of the House of Assembly, if the member is a member of the House of Assembly. - (5) A disclosure that relates to a councillor is to be made to the Ombudsman. - (5A) A disclosure that relates to persons employed under the provisions of the Parliamentary Privilege Act 1898 is to be made to the Ombudsman or the Integrity Commission. - (5B) A disclosure that relates to the Auditor-General is to be made to the chairman of the Public Accounts Committee. - (5C) - (5D) A disclosure that relates to the Ombudsman is to be made to the Joint Committee. - (5E) A disclosure that relates to a person employed in an office of a Minister, Parliamentary Secretary or other Member of Parliament is to be made to the Ombudsman. - (6) A disclosure - (a) may be made orally or in writing; and - (b) is to be made in accordance with prescribed procedure. - (7) A disclosure made in relation to a member of Parliament is not to be taken to be a contempt of Parliament.
+- (b) is a member of the House of Assembly, is to be made to the Speaker of the House of Assembly, the Ombudsman or the Integrity Commission. - (5) A disclosure that relates to a councillor is to be made to the Ombudsman. - (5A) A disclosure that relates to persons employed under the provisions of the Parliamentary Privilege Act 1898 is to be made to the Ombudsman or the Integrity Commission. - (5B) A disclosure that relates to the Auditor-General is to be made to the chairman of the Public Accounts Committee. - (5C) - (5D) A disclosure that relates to the Ombudsman is to be made to the Joint Committee. - (5E) A disclosure that relates to a person employed in an office of a Minister, Parliamentary Secretary or other Member of Parliament is to be made to the Ombudsman or the Integrity Commission. - (6) A disclosure - (a) may be made orally or in writing; and - (b) is to be made in accordance with prescribed procedure. - (7) A disclosure made in relation to a member of Parliament is not to be taken to be a contempt of Parliament.